 Trail: A variety of trails, but mostly wide gravel, bark chip, or paved trails.

 Rest Stops: We will have multiple stops, including a lunch stop, each day.

 Sun Exposure: Full sun exposure for most of the day.

 Amenities: Regular restroom breaks throughout the day.
 Please note that some hotel rooms might be on the second story with no elevator.
 Please let your guide know if a first floor room would be preferred.

 Public transit: Gateway Fred Meyer can be reached by Max or Tri-met

-Join Brodie Cass Talbott to explore the landscapes, history, and environmental impacts of the dams that define the Pacific Northwest, as well as the rich mosaic of National Wildlife Refuges that were established to mitigate those impacts.Register
+Join Brodie Cass Talbott and Candace Larson to explore the landscapes, history, and environmental impacts of the dams that define the Pacific Northwest, as well as the rich mosaic of National Wildlife Refuges that were established to mitigate those impacts.Register

-- What is included: The services of your experienced Portland Audubon leader.
+- What is included: Meals, lodging, transportation, and the services of your experienced Portland Audubon leaders

 Brodie Cass Talbott